backupbrew/switchbrew/Homebrew Applications.md

 Applications are installed by copying the necessary files directly to the `switch/` folder in the root of the SD card, or in a subdirectory of `switch/`, in which case said subfolder must be named identically to its executable.
-Normally the former should be used, unless you want a dedicated directory for the application FS current-working-directory.
+Normally the former should be used.
+The latter should be used if the application uses anything from FS current-working-directory (directory where the NRO is located).
+Applications come with the
-Applications come with the following:
+following:

   - `[appname].nro`: The executable.